 Minority Health and Health Disparities International Research Training from the National Institute on Minority Health and Health Disparities (NIMHD) allows U.S. institutions to offer short-term international research training opportunities to undergraduate and graduate students from health disparity backgrounds, enabling collaboration between U.S. colleges and universities, and international research programs.
 Fogarty provides co-funding to some programs.

-To help end preventable child deaths in developing countries, the USAID and the NIH jointly support Partnerships for Enhanced Engagement in Research (PEER) Health grant program.
+To help end preventable child deaths in developing countries, the USAID and the NIH have also jointly supported

 South Africa Collaborative Biomedical Research

 The U.S.-South Africa Program for Collaborative Biomedical Research is a collaboration between NIH and the South Africa Medical Research Council (MRC).
 Most recently funding was available through